 Many modern cameras are not only capable of taking still images, but can also record movies.
 The G95 indeed provides for movie recording, while the E-420 does not.
 The highest resolution format that the G95 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G95 has an electronic viewfinder (2360k dots), while the E-420 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the G95 offers a wider field of view (100%) than the one in the E-420 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the G95 has a higher magnification (0.74x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Olympus E-420 and Panasonic G95 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The G95 has a touchscreen, while the E-420 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The G95 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the E-420 does not have a selfie-screen.